Full Speed Ahead for Science, Technology, Engineering, Art & Math

 Admitted STEAM Academy students will take STEAM Centered Learning (SCL1) in freshman year and SCL2 in sophomore year to introduce various topics and fields of study within the five focus areas.
 Whenever possible, SCL courses will incorporate hands on projects.
 Upon completion of both SCL classes, STEAM Academy students can choose to take additional classes in a specific discipline for further study.
 Along with the basic John Carroll graduation requirements, STEAM students must have completed 4 credits each of Science and Math plus 3 full credits of STEAM electives by the end of their senior year.

 Freshman Year STEAM Centered Learning (SCL1) will cover topics including:

 Introduction to Computer Science

 Electronics and Robotics

 Project Design and Presentation Techniques

 Sophomore Year STEAM Centered Learning (SCL2) will cover topics including:

 Junior and Senior Year STEAM Course Offerings See JC Course Catalogue for detailed class descriptions.

-Engineering: Architecture, Introduction to Drawing and Design, CAD I, CAD II, Introduction to Engineering
+Arts: Intro to Architecture, Architecture 2, Digital Media, Introduction to Drawing and Design, CAD I, CAD II

 Math: Algebra II, Algebra III, Pre-Calculus, Calculus**, Geometry, Statistics* and Trigonometry